 The Good News (Sort Of)

-Based on the information released so far, the proposed changes do not appear to quarantine losses on a property-by-property basis.
+Based on the legislation that has now passed Parliament, the negative gearing changes do not appear to quarantine losses on a property-by-property basis.

 Instead, the current understanding is that losses from affected residential properties would be quarantined within a residential property pool.